dabbler0/hack-per-day/_posts/2014-04-13-autoannotate-(latin).md

   ...right?
 Well, this is the most difficult part of this hack, because I have this dumb dependency written in Ada, and I need cloud hosting.
 Heroku and GAE are out for this reason, and nothing else I know is free.
 Right?

   Well, sort of.
 I registered for a [Koding] account a while back while I was working on an IDE to check out how other people did it.
 And it turns out Koding gives us all free VMs.
 Which is great for this project, because I need a VM where I have free reign.
 So I'm running off Koding.

+  *UPDATE*: Of course, Koding's VMs are for development purpose only and are not production machines.
+Koding turns off a VM after 15 minutes; I need to manually turn it back on (and I'm pretty sure having a bot do that violates EULA).
+Anyway, so you probably won't be able to see the demo unless I'm looking at it at the same time.
+I'm shopping around for a better hosting service.

   I may want to actually port Words to CoffeeScript sometime later, but that will require me to either learn more Latin or learn Ada, which is more of a "week" thing than a "couple hours".